 The One Real Safety Consideration

-The FDA's approval covers topical application to the skin — not inhalation, not ingestion, and not contact with mucous membranes (eyes, lips, nose).
+The FDA's approval of DHA explicitly covers external application to the skin — not inhalation, not ingestion, and not contact with mucous membranes (eyes, lips, nose).
+The agency specifically notes that DHA exposure to areas covered by mucous membranes — the lips, nose, and area in and around the eye — should be avoided because the long-term risks of those exposure routes are unknown.

 This is why a professional spray tan matters.
 At 33 Esthetics, I use proper ventilation, provide nose and lip protection, and keep the solution away from your eyes.
 The DHA itself isn't the concern — it's the application method.
 A trained technician in a proper setup eliminates this risk entirely.